barotto/IBMulator/README.md

 In order to use the program you need the original ROM, which is copyrighted by IBM.
 You won't find it distributed with this package.

-IBMulator emulates only the PS/1 with the 10 MHz 286 CPU.
-Apparently there is a model 2011 with a 386 and without the ROM DOS installed.
-IBMulator will not work with a BIOS from that particular model.
+IBMulator emulates only the PS/1 with the 80286 CPU (sub-models n01, n34, n41.)
+It will not work with a BIOS from the model 2011 n42, which had a 386sx and no ROM DOS installed.

 ## LICENSE